Production supervisor job description

 By downloading, you agree to our template disclaimer

-A production supervisor oversees and coordinates production team activities in manufacturing environments.
-Supervisors are responsible for supervising production workers, scheduling work, allocating tasks, monitoring team performance, ensuring quality standards are met, enforcing workplace health and safety procedures, and preparing production reports for management.
+A production supervisor manages frontline manufacturing and assembly operations, acting as the link between management strategy and hands-on execution on the factory floor.
+They oversee and coordinate production team activities — supervising production workers, scheduling work, allocating tasks, monitoring team performance, ensuring quality standards are met, enforcing workplace health and safety procedures, and preparing production reports for management.

 In Australia, production supervisors are typically classified under the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010).
 Supervisory employees typically fall under Level C5–C7 depending on the scope of their responsibilities, number of staff supervised, and complexity of operations managed.